-Admission Arrangements for 2018/19
+Admission Arrangements for 2021/22

-For admissions from 1 Sept 2018, The King's Academy is making carefully planned provision for admission of 240 students into Year 7, this being an increase of 32 students which will help to ease over-subscription pressures.
-The following over-subscription criteria will be applied for admissions from September 2018 if The King's Academy is oversubscribed.
+For admissions from 1 Sept 2021, The King's Academy is making carefully planned provision for admission of 240 students into Year 7.
+The following over-subscription criteria will be applied for admissions from September 2021 if The King's Academy is oversubscribed.

-After the admissions of pupils with Statements of Special Educational Need or Education, Health and Care Plan (EHCP), DHI, VI and Higher Learning Needs and for whom The King's Academy has consented to be named on the Statement 1, the remaining places will be allocated in the following order priority:
+After the admissions of pupils with an Education, Health and Care Plan (EHCP), who are Deaf or Hearing Impaired, Visually Impaired as part of the Additionally Resourced Provision and Higher Learning Needs pupils as part of the SEND Unit 1, the remaining places will be allocated in the following order priority:

 - 'Children looked after' (in public care) and children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 2.
 Those who have a sibling2 who will be on the Academy Roll in the September of the proposed entry. - 3.
 Children of staff employed by the school where the member of staff has been employed by the school for two or more years at the time which the application for admission to school is made, or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
 For up to 10% of the Academy's intake, for students identified on the basis of aptitude for foreign modern languages. - 5.
 Those living permanently in the Admission Zone3 who express a preference. - 6.
-Those who have social and/or medical reasons for attending the Academy which, in the latter circumstances, are substantiated by Middlesbrough Local Authority's medical advisers and accepted by the Academy.
+Those children who are eligible to receive the 'service premium' under section 14 of the Education Act 2002 for the purposes of supporting the pastoral needs of the children of Armed Services personnel. - 7.
+Those children who reside closest to the Academy boundary, measured in a straight line.
+That line to be taken from the front door of the child's home to the main entrance of the Academy